dbic/handbook/src/additional_resources.md

   Many questions not clarified here, could find answers in that resource.
 ReproIn is also used as a naming convention at the scanner.

+## con/catenate

+The Center for Open Neuroscience has a collection of resources that may be useful to you. [con/catenate](https://github.com/con/catenate)